Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI-NTN: Current Research Thrusts

-AI is considered one of the major driving forces for empowering next-generation NTNs.
+AI is considered to be one of the major driving forces for empowering next-generation NTNs.
 To unleash the great potential of AI in this field, exploring potential research thrusts of AI-NTN integration is extremely important.
 The scarce network resources, high mobility, and complex and time-varying hierarchical network topology give rise to different unique challenges in realizing NTNs for future wireless networks.
 Conventional optimization and estimation approaches are not always feasible for practical deployment in real networks.
 Various data-driven AI techniques are being explored by researchers due to their inherent capability of learning the surrounding environment and providing superior performances in practical scenarios.
-In this section we discuss the potential NTN research thrusts for AI applications:
+In this section, we discuss the current research thrusts for AI applications into NTNs.